Investment Strategy

 Acquire at the dislocation.

-Our acquisition discipline is specific rather than opportunistic.
-We look for 25–50 unit multifamily assets, in neighborhoods where family households already live and want to stay, where the physical plan can accommodate unit reconfiguration, and where the resulting stabilized rent band can clear durable long-term demand under agency debt.
+The acquisition discipline is specific rather than opportunistic.
+We look for buildings where the physical plan accommodates unit reconfiguration and the resulting stabilized rent band can clear durable long-term demand under agency debt.

 II.